 What can we do armed with this knowledge?
 We can start by taking our hearing health seriously.
 It is time we treat our ears with the same level of care we give to our eyes or teeth.
 Regular hearing checks should be a part of our health routine.
 If you notice any changes in your hearing, do not hesitate to seek help, including right here in Waterloo at Creekside Hearing.
 Remember, early intervention is critical in managing hearing loss and its potential cognitive impacts

-For those already living with hearing loss, do not let any stigma or hesitation keep you from exploring the benefits of hearing aids.
+For those already living with hearing loss, do not let any stigma or hesitation keep you from exploring the benefits of hearing devices.
 As we have seen, these devices can be a game-changer, not just for our hearing, but also for our cognitive health.
 So, please feel free to reach out to us to learn about your options, and embrace the transformative power of hearing aids.

 Lastly, let us share our understanding with our friends, families, and communities.
 The conversation about hearing loss and cognitive decline needs to be louder and more widespread.

 We all hold the power to affect our cognitive well-being positively.
 With the information we have shared and discussed, you are already equipped to make a difference in your life and the lives of those around you.
 Take this knowledge, and transform it into action.
-Prioritize your hearing health, embrace the power of hearing aids if needed, and continue to learn and spread awareness.
+Prioritize your hearing health, embrace the power of hearing devices if needed, and continue to learn and spread awareness.

 Embrace the Power of Cognivue for Your Hearing Health